 Our worship is informal and folks dress to suit themselves, not to impress others.
 Services are planned by a gifted group of folks, including musicians, visual artists and a tech person in addition to the pastor, with the desire to engage all our senses in the worship process, which generally lasts about an hour.
 We have nursery care available and are wheelchair-accessible from our most-used entry, at the rear of the church.

-If you were looking for some particular information and did not find it or have other questions regarding our church, feel free to contact our pastor, Terry Hall, at firstname.lastname@example.org.
-If you would rather chat by phone or set up a time to sit down together for coffee and conversation, please give him a call or text him at (509) 944-1446.
+If you were looking for some particular information and did not find it or have other questions regarding our church, feel free to contact our church office, at 509.235.4600 or at email@example.com.

 Click here to go to our old website.